“In the beginning…or end.”

 Hal is settling into life after the death of his father when something unexpected happens.
 He attends a costume party with friends and Arthur.
 He is disguised as Sigmund Freud and would listen to his “patients,” as they lie on a couch next to his chair.
 He peers over at Arthur during one of his sessions who tells him “Doctor, heal thyself,” in the subtle caption.
 That was when a woman, Anna (Laurent), disguised as Charlie Chaplin, occupy the couch next to him and smiles.
 She is speechless (a bad case of laryngitis) and wrote on her notepad, “Why are you at a party if you are sad?”
 Oliver is still grieving the loss of his father and welcomes the company.

 “Doctor, heal thyself!”

 What Oliver eventually finds out, is that love isn’t all that complicated.
-Beginners is truly two love stories, set in past and present events.
+Beginners are truly two love stories, set in past and present events.
 From the time in 1955 when his parents married and up until 2003, the death of his father.
-The film focuses on end of life issues, and the fragmented stories complement the delicate emotions one experiences while coping with a loss.
-Director Mills adeptly uses the spaces these characters exist in to emphasize the underlying loneliness each of them experience.
+The film focuses on the end of life issues, and the fragmented stories complement the delicate emotions one experiences while coping with a loss.
+Director Mills adeptly uses the spaces these characters exist in to emphasize the underlying loneliness each of them experiences.

 The performances by McGregor, Plummer, and Laurent are spectacular and are natural in their roles.
-Each character is portrayed effortlessly navigating their complicated issues, that are worked out over a sequence of events that delicately unfold overtime.
+Each character is portrayed effortlessly navigating their complicated issues, which are worked out over a sequence of events that delicately unfold overtime.
 Their stories feel real and original.